What Is an Accelerated Master Pathway? Your Common Questions Answered

 Graduate coursework is clearly a step up, so it’s understandable if you’re a little wary of the academic rigor.
 While your academic performance in Bachelor’s degree courses is a strong indicator of your readiness for graduate courses, you’ll still want to be up front about any doubts you may have with your academic advisor.
 They may be able to talk you through course expectations and give you a better idea of your potential workload.

 That said, if you do enroll and feel overwhelmed, the same rules apply to these courses like any other courses.
 You’ll have a window of time early on to drop the course from your schedule without impact to your academic transcript.
-Just keep in mind that you will still need to eventually fulfil the same credit requirements in order to graduate.
+Just keep in mind that you will still need to eventually fulfill the same credit requirements in order to graduate.

 Will these courses be on the same academic schedule?